manybabies/manybabies.github.io/about.md

 - update funding information?
 MB2 Grant?
 --->

-The **ManyBabies** project was [born](https://babieslearninglanguage.blogspot.com/2015/12/the-manybabies-project.html) comitted to Open Science and to the best research practices to test hypotheses about infant development that individual labs could perhaps never adequately test. **MB** collaborative nature implies that all project decisions (e.g., research question, study design, stimulus creation, piloting, data collection, analysis, interpretation of the findings, and writing) are made on a consensus-based approach.
+The **ManyBabies** project was [born](https://babieslearninglanguage.blogspot.com/2015/12/the-manybabies-project.html) comitted to Open Science and to the best research practices to test hypotheses about infant development that individual labs could perhaps never adequately test. **MB's** collaborative nature implies that all project decisions (e.g., research question, study design, stimulus creation, piloting, data collection, analysis, interpretation of the findings, and writing) are made on a consensus-based approach.
 We strive for an environment of trust and equality that can engage researchers from a broad spectrum of backgrounds.
-Learn more about **MB** vision for the role of large-scale collaborations, check [Frank et al. (2017)](https://psyarxiv.com/27b43/) and [Byers-Heinlein et al. (in press)](https://psyarxiv.com/dmhk2/).
+Learn more about **MB's** vision for the role of large-scale collaborations, check [Frank et al. (2017)](https://psyarxiv.com/27b43/) and [Byers-Heinlein et al. (in press)](https://psyarxiv.com/dmhk2/).

 <!-- Too detailed?
 Infant research usually requires significant human and financial resources and is slow to conduct.
 These aspects, combined with the pressure to publish at a rapid pace to secure promotions and funding, can render the conduction of large-scale projects unpractical under individual labs contexts.